Anthrax vaccine

 • Department of Defense has mandated some U.S. military active- and reserve-duty personnel receive pre-exposure (vaccine) prophylaxis as an adjunct to prolonged post-exposure antibiotic prophylaxis.

-• If anthrax vaccine supply is insufficient to vaccinate all exposed persons, dose-sparing options are available.
-Two doses of AVA with the second dose being given ≥ 2 weeks but ≤ 4 weeks after the initial dose.
-Antibiotics should be given concurrently with full protecting expected two weeks after the second dose is given.
+• Two doses of AVA, with the second dose being given ≥ 2 weeks but ≤ 4 weeks after the initial dose.

-• Subcutaneous (SQ) administration is preferred over intramuscular (IM) because higher antibody concentrations are achieved 4 weeks post-vaccination.
-In a large scale emergency response, the IM route my be preferred if the SQ route of administration poses significant material, personnel or clinical challenges that would prohibit or delay vaccination.
+• In a large-scale emergency response, the IM route may be preferred if the SQ route of administration poses significant material, personnel or clinical challenges that would prohibit or delay vaccination.

 FORMS